usman9522/usman9522/README.md

 🎓 About Me

-I'm currently a Data Science student in the fourth semester of my Bachelor's degree.
+I'm currently a Data Science student in the final year of my Bachelor's degree.
 With a passion for coding, problem-solving, and learning, I have a strong foundation in subjects like Object-Oriented Programming (OOP), Programming Fundamentals (PF), Data Structures and Algorithms (DSA), Database Administration (SQL in Oracle), and more.
 I'm always looking for opportunities to apply my knowledge and grow as a data science professional.

 💻 Skills
 Programming Languages: Python, C++, SQL